Click on the bold text to visit the relevant website.

 Seafarers UK has been helping seafarers since 1917.
 It is an umbrella organisation which awards grants to other charities that help those who are, or once were, in the Royal Navy, Merchant Navy or fishing fleets.
 It also gives grants to charities that help seafarers’ families, including widows and children.

-We provide support for the serving men and women in today’s Armed Forces and for those who have served – even if it was only for a single day.
-We also care for the needs of their families and dependants.
+Provides support for the serving men and women in today’s Armed Forces and for those who have served – even if it was only for a single day – and cares for the needs of their families and dependants.

 This registered charity uses Royal Yachting Association sailing courses to support Armed Forces men and women who have been affected by military operations.
 They support serving and ex-service personnel and their families.